The life wisdom and experience of queer seniors form an essential pillar within the LGBTQIA+ community and society at large

 Pink Brunch

-organised a Pink Brunch the Friday before the Canal Parade.
-This is a cosy and inclusive gathering with space for meeting, conversation and entertainment.
-The brunch takes place every year at changing locations and accommodates up to 175 guests from various pink target groups.
+On the Friday before Canal Parade a Pink Brunch is organised.
+It is a warm, inclusive gathering with space for meeting others, conversation and entertainment.
+The brunch takes place each year at changing locations and accommodates up to 175 guests from diverse queer groups.

 Senior Pride Concert

-On Thursday 31 July, from 18:30 onwards, the warm and colourful Senior Pride Concert, the musical beginning of the Street Parties during Pride Amsterdam 2025, will once again burst onto the Nieuwmarkt.
-This special evening is entirely dedicated to our pink pioneers - the warriors who paved the way for future generations in the LGBTQ+ community.
+On Thursday 31 July the Nieuwmarkt will once again come alive from 18.30 with the warm and colourful Senior Pride Concert, the musical start of the Street Parties during Pride Amsterdam 2025.
+This special evening is dedicated to our queer pioneers — the activists who paved the way for subsequent generations in the LGBTIQ+ community.

-With performances by the likes of Dolly Bellefleur, Sjors van der Panne, Peter Beense, Silver Metz and Maggie MacNeal, it will be another party full of recognition, connection and gratitude.
+With performances by artists including Dolly Bellefleur, Sjors van der Panne, Peter Beense, Silver Metz and Maggie MacNeal, it will be an evening of recognition, connection and gratitude.

-An intimate and free event for senior citizens, but everyone is welcome - young, old, local or casual passer-by.
-Come along, raise a glass, sing along and celebrate love at the most beautiful place in Amsterdam.
+An intimate, free event for seniors, but everyone is welcome — young, old, neighbours or passing visitors.
+Join us, raise a glass, sing along and celebrate love in one of Amsterdam’s most beautiful spots.

 For more information see: